Keep up with the Training Schedule on the Training page

-Keep up with news from the SHARP Logger Program and our partners, including COVID-19 information for loggers, on the News and Upcoming page.
+Keep up with news from the SHARP Logger Program and our partners, including PATHH relief funds for loggers, on the News and Upcoming page.

 Since 1996, more than 3,700 loggers, foresters and others have received this training through the SHARP Logger program.
 This represents the vast majority of the logging firms that operate in Virginia.
 Virginia Tech Forestry Extension maintains a complete database of all loggers, foresters and others who have completed this training.

 Companies that participate in the SFI® Program are committed to support the SHARP Logger Program, to ensure that SFI Standards are applied on their own lands, and to promote sustainable forestry throughout the Commonwealth.
 This ensures that sustainable forestry principles are followed on the vast majority of timber harvest sites in Virginia.

 This training is provided at no cost to the SHARP Logger participants.
 It is funded by a voluntary assessment on each ton of logs and wood fiber produced annually by the companies that participate in the SFI Program in Virginia, plus an assessment on each acre of Virginia forestland managed by landowners who participate in the SFI Program.

 Instruction is provided by Virginia Tech, Virginia Cooperative Extension Service, Virginia Department of Forestry, forest products industry professionals, and others.
 The SHARP Logger Program is coordinated by Dr. Scott M. Barrett and Ms. Karen Snape at the Virginia Tech Department of Forest Resources and Environmental Conservation.